nielsaka/modelconf/README.md

 ## Installation

-Straight from github via `devtools::install_github("nielsaka/modelconf.git")`.
+Straight from github via `devtools::install_github("nielsaka/modelconf")`.

+#### Local build

-Locally, the package can be installed using the command line and `R CMD INSTALL /path/to/modelconf`.
+Locally, the package can be installed using `R CMD INSTALL /path/to/modelconf` on the command line.
 If the package has been installed before, it might be necessary to enable the pre-clean option.
 With devtools, use `options(devtools.install.args = "--preclean")` to remove previously built binary files or `R CMD INSTALL --preclean /path/to/modelconf` on the command